National Upcycling Day

 Before we can talk about when this holiday was created, we first have to discuss the origin of the term “upcycling.”
 This term was coined by German engineer Reiner Pilz during the 1990s.

-The term was used by him to describe a process of transforming waste materials into new products that hold a higher value.
+He used the term to describe a process of transforming waste materials into new products that hold higher value.
 Nowadays, the term has been extended to also describe the process of transforming trash into something that has a higher value for the environment.

-National Upcycling Day would be first observed on June 24, 2019.
+National Upcycling Day was first observed on June 24, 2019.
 This is when an upcycling company called TerraCycle invented the holiday to promote the benefits of upcycling.

 They also envisioned this holiday as a way to encourage people to be more mindful of the waste they create.
-It’s been observed ever since to help people recycle and upcycle everything that they can to avoid these things from ending up in the world’s landfills.
+It has been observed ever since to help people recycle and upcycle everything they can to prevent these items from ending up in the world’s landfills.

 Observing National Upcycling Day

-The best way to observe this holiday is by learning more about upcycling and thinking about how this process can be used to transform your ordinary trash products.
+The best way to observe this holiday is by learning more about upcycling and considering how this process can be used to transform your ordinary trash products.
 It’s also a good day to teach children about recycling and to begin efforts in transforming waste into something useful.

-While people are observing this holiday, they can also take the time to spread the word about this holiday using the hashtag #NationalUpcyclingDay on social media.
+While observing this holiday, people can also take the time to spread the word about it using the hashtag #NationalUpcyclingDay on social media.

 When is it?